DavidKatzman/Predicting-Home-Runs/README.md

         - Trial and Error

 ## Final Model
-    - Our best fitted model ended up being a basic linear regression with a lambda value of zero.
+    - Our best fitted model ended up being a basic linear regression with a lambda value of zero
-    The primary metric that was used to determine the model with the best fit is RMSE (Root Mean Squared Error), which had a value of .6723 .
+    - The primary metric that was used to determine the model with the best fit is RMSE (Root Mean Squared Error), which had a value of .6723

 ## Results
-    - After merging our final predictions with our 2019 dataset, we conducted a spot check of random players to compare our predicted Home Run values with predictions conducted on FanGraphs.com.
-We noticed that the better the player, the further our predictions were off by.
-These findings coincide with our residual error plot which shows a funnel-shape distribution; as Home Runs increase, so does our variance in residuals.
+    - After merging our final predictions with our 2019 dataset, we conducted a spot check of random players to compare our predicted Home Run values with predictions conducted on FanGraphs.com
+    - We noticed that the better the player, the further our predictions differed from theirs
+    - These findings coincide with our residual error plot which shows a funnel-shape distribution; as Home Runs increase, so does our variance in residuals.

 ## Ways to Improve Our Model
-    - more player observations
+    - We could include more player observations
-    - Need to take into account difference in ballpark size and the Juice Ball of 2019
+    - We could take into account differences in ballpark size as well as the juiced ball of 2019
-    - Because we only used data from 2019 to predict results for 2020, a player having a 'bad' year by chance could skew our results.
+    - Because we only used data from 2019 to predict results for 2020, a player having a 'bad' year by chance could skew our results